RichardLi6/UsingCommandLine/docs/index.md

 Welcome to the comprehensive guide on using the command line effectively.
-This documentation is designed to help both beginners and advanced users to navigate, manage files, and execute various tasks using the command line interface (CLI).
-<p style="font-size: 22px;"> <b> Welcome to Command Line Documentation </b> </p>

-Welcome to the comprehensive guide on using the command line effectively.
 This documentation is for <b>term 1 CST students</b>.
 It is designed to help both beginners and advanced users to navigate, manage files, and execute various tasks using the command line interface.